-Visiting the Grand Canyon in November
+Grand Canyon in November

 While most visitors come to Grand Canyon National Park in the summer and early fall, November can be one of the best months to visit the canyon.
-Crowds have cleared and travelers who enjoy a bit more solitude will really enjoy having a more peaceful canyon experience.
+With fewer crowds throughout the park, travelers who enjoy a bit more solitude will really appreciate having a more peaceful canyon experience.
 Although temperatures drop and snow is possible, sunny days and warm temperatures are common and November can offer some of the best weather all year.

 Go for a hike

 Hiking the canyon in November is as good as it gets!
 While the masses hoof it up and down the South Rim trails in the sweltering summer months and backcountry hikers max out permits for September and October, November is a great time to hike.
 If you’re interested in a day hike the South Rim and North Rim (if accessible) both have great options with a lot less traffic on the trail this time of year.
 If you like to backpack, permits are much easier to get in November, especially if you’re willing to get on the wait list at the Grand Canyon backcountry office.
 Because roads are not maintained on the North Rim and facilities are closed after October 15th, it’s usually better to stick with the South Rim for backpacking trips.
 If you need more information on hiking or backpacking check out the backcountry permit page on Grand Canyon’s website.

 Head to the North Rim